tals21/X-Bot-Sports-Betting/X-Bot-System-Design.md

 # System Design: Sports Betting Tweet Processing Bot

 ## Overview
 This system is designed to monitor Twitter/X accounts for sports betting picks, process them using AI (Grok), and perform actions (retweet, comment) while avoiding duplicates and tracking processed tweets.
-It is built to run in a staging environment with plans for production deployment using CI/CD.
+It is built to run in a staging environment with plans for production deployment using CI/CD, pick tracking

 ## Architecture
 ### Components